stlucasgarcia/mob/README.md

 ## Usage example

-Inside the Discord, you can use the following commands to get Moodle assignments on a 14 days range:
+On Discord, you can use the following commands to get Moodle assignments on a 14 days range:

 ```
 <prep> get assignments